 Data Management Service (DMS) provides the Test Data Generate feature that is supported by a powerful algorithm engine.
-You can use this feature to generate large amounts of information at a time, including random values, region names, and virtual IP addresses.
-This makes it much easier for you to prepare test data.
-This topic describes the Test Data Generate feature and how to generate test data in DMS.
+You can use this feature to generate large amounts of information at a time, such as random values, region names, and virtual IP addresses.
+This way, you can prepare test data with ease.
+This topic describes the Test Data Generate feature and shows you how to generate test data.

-Functional tests or performance tests often require test data.
-Generally, you may use the following approaches to generate test data:
+In general, test data is required for functional tests or performance tests.
+You may use the following methods to generate test data:

-- Manually write test data.
-This approach has low efficiency and is inapplicable to scenarios where a large amount of test data is required.
+- Write and import test data.
+This method has low efficiency and is inapplicable to scenarios where a large amount of test data is required.

-- Write and maintain scripts.
-This approach incurs high costs.
+- Maintain existing scripts.
+This method incurs high costs.
 Scripts must be modified for different tests.
-In addition, the data generated by using this approach is not discrete enough.
+In addition, the data generated by using this method is not discrete enough.

 - Export data from an online environment and write the data to an offline environment.
-This approach is not secure and may cause data leakage.
+This method is not secure and may cause data leak.

-However, the preceding approaches are insufficient to meet the requirements of the actual development process, which may require frequent test data generation.
-High data security and controllable data discreteness are required.
-You also need to ensure high efficiency to save time and do more constructive work.
-To this end, DMS provides the Test Data Generate feature to help you easily generate test data.
+The preceding methods are insufficient to meet the requirements of the actual development process in which test data is frequently required.
+This process requires high data security and controllable data discreteness.
+It also requires high efficiency to save time and complete more constructive work.
+To this end, DMS provides the Test Data Generate feature to help you generate test data with ease.

-- A maximum of 1 million rows of data can be generated at a time.
+- A maximum of one million rows of data can be generated at a time.

 - One million rows of data with four fields can be generated in about 60 seconds.